wade3han/insightful-scaling-law-papers/README.md

   - Larger models can achieve the same test loss with less amount of data,
   - Compute-optimal point != model convergence.

+- 21', [Scale Efficiently: Insights from Pre-training and Fine-tuning Transformers](https://arxiv.org/pdf/2109.10686): downstream task performance can't be predicted by the perplexity; model shape is important for the downstream task.
+Here, suggests deepening the model instead of widening the model.

 - 21', [Scaling Laws for Transfer](https://arxiv.org/pdf/2102.01293): "Effective data transferred" follows the power law in the data regime, which means that pre-training enables models to achieve lower test loss on target task (fine-tuning setups.
 But should consider the "ossification" phenomena, where the model shows worse test loss when the model is pre-trained; this is shown in the low-parameter regime.

 - 22', [Training compute-optimal large language models](https://arxiv.org/abs/2203.15556): aka chinchilla paper; obtained different fitted power laws from the scaling law before.
 Key takeaway is that the models are under-trained, so need to scale the data more than before.